espressif/esp-at/docs/ESP_AT_Get_Started.md

 step3:install the following python packages with pip: pip install pyyaml xlrd
 ```

-Compiling the esp32-at is the same as compiling any other project based on the ESP-IDF:
+Compiling the esp-at is the same as compiling any other project based on the ESP-IDF:

+**Please do not set `IDF_PATH` unless you know esp-at project in particular. esp-idf will automatically be cloned.**

 1. You can clone the project into an empty directory using command:
 ```